alexandradecarvalho/programming-fundamentals/think-python/think-python.md

 #### 3. Search

 **Problem recognition** means to recognize a problem as an instance of a previously-solved problem, and applying a previously-developed solution.

+### :train: Lists :train:

+#### 1. A list is a sequence

+A **list** is a sequence of values, called **elements** or items, which can be of any type (including other lists), and can even have different types among them.
+A list inside a list is a **nested list**.
+A list that has no elements is called an empty list.

+#### 2. Lists are mutable

+Elements of a list can be accessed with the bracket operator, holding inside an expression that specifies the index to be accessed (first index being 0).
+The relationship between indices and elements is called **mapping**: each index "maps to" one of the list's elements.
+Accessing an index can also be done to modify the element on that index.
+This is why lists are mutable, unlike strings.
+The `in` operator also works on lists.

+#### 3. Traversing a list

+The most common way of **traversing a list** is with a `for` loop, just like in strings.

+#### 4. List operations

+The `+` operator concatenates lists.
+Similarly, the `*` operator repeats a list a given number of times.

+#### 5. List slices

+The slice operator also works on lists.
+If the first index is omitted, the slice starts at the beginning of the list.
+If the second index is omitted, the slice goes to the end of the list.
+So if both are omitted the slice is a copy of the whole list.

+#### 6. List methods

+Python provides methods that operate on lists, such as `appends`, that adds a new element to the end of a list.
+List methods are all `void`, so they modify the list and return `None`.

+#### 7. Map, filter and reduce

+The **augmented assignment** statement is a special and short type of assignment that updates a variable.
+Sometimes this is used when this variable is used to count the total amount of times some specific case happens.
+In that case, the variable is called an **accumulator**.
+Operations that compute a sequence of elements of a list into a single value is sometimes called **reduce**.

+map

+filter

+object

+equivalent

+identical

+reference

+aliasing

+delimenter